 She made her senior international debut in 2006, at the FINA Grand Prix in Madrid, where she won a silver medal on 10m synchro (!) with Carol-Ann Ware.
 Two short years later, she surprised everyone by finishing second at the Olympic Trials and earning a spot on the Beijing 2008 Olympic team.
 At 16, she became one of the youngest divers in Canadian history to represent the country at the Olympic Games.

-Four years later, Jennifer made history once again by winning an Olympic bronze medal alongside her 3m synchro partner and diving legend Emilie Heymans.
-With their bronze medal, they became the first Canadians to win a medal at the 2012 Olympics in London.
+Four years later, Jennifer made history once again by winning an Olympic bronze medal alongside her 3m synchro partner and diving legend Emilie Heymans at the London 2012 Olympics.
+With their bronze medal, they became the first Canadians to win a medal at these Games.

 Renowned as one of the most powerful divers on the planet, Jennifer is one of the few female divers to compete the “double twist”, a dive typically only performed by the men.

 Jennifer loves to try new restaurants and has a weakness for salty chips.
 She has a passion for fashion and shopping, but never buys anything expensive without consulting her mother first!